afaneca/myfin/README.md

 ## Features
 Here are the main features of MyFin:
 - **Transactions** - You can add transactions manually or batch import them from the clipboard (from a .csv file or directly from your bank's homebanking solution)
+- **Split Transactions** - Easily split an already added transaction into two different ones, all with a few clicks
 - **Accounts** - You can track all of your accounts, including their transactions and balances
 - **Categories & Entities** - You can create as many of these as you want to better segment your income and spending
 - **Rules & Auto-categorization** - With rules, you can make your transactions importing smarter and faster, by allowing MyFin to automatically categorize some of your imported transactions, based on your specifications
 - **Budgets** - Taking a Boonzi-style approach to budgeting, our budget tool allows you to budget for your future, month by month
 - **Stats** - this one's for the data nerds.
 Here you have an overview of your patrimony's evolution across each month and get a forecast of your financial future for the years to come
+- **Account Management** - Change your password, etc...
 ## Roadmap
-Here's some of the feature currently in development or planned for the near future:
+Here's some of the features currently in development or planned for the near future:
+- **Goals** - Record and keep track of your goals to keep yourself motivated at all times
-- **Account Management** - allowing the user to change its data (password, email, ...)
+- **Better Account Management** - allowing the user to change its data (email, profile photo...)
 - **Better Stats** - add more complex & interesting stats
 - **Investing** - add a module specific to keeping track of your investments
 - & much more...